-At times, the cost of a heart transplant may seem overwhelming.
-The Children’s Heart Transplant team is here to help you.
+At times, the cost of a heart transplant can seem overwhelming.
+The Children’s heart transplant team is here to help you.
 A financial counselor can help you learn about your insurance benefits and payment options.

-- Contact your insurance company and find out about your child’s benefits
+- Contact your insurance company and find out about your child’s benefits.

-- Get approval for the heart transplant evaluation and heart transplant
+- Get approval for the heart transplant evaluation and heart transplant.

-- Meet with you through the heart transplant evaluation to review your insurance benefits
+- Meet with you through the heart transplant evaluation to review your insurance benefits.

-- Answer benefits questions
+- Answer benefits questions.

-- Help assess your financial needs
+- Help assess your financial needs.

-- Talk about making a long-term financial plan for your child’s healthcare needs
+- Talk about making a long-term financial plan for your child’s healthcare needs.

-- Help get your child into a case management program, if your insurance company has this service
+- Help get your child into a case management program if your insurance company has this service.

-- Help you learn about government programs for which you qualify
+- Help you learn about government programs for which you qualify.

-- Teach you about hospital and doctor billing practices
+- Teach you about hospital and doctor billing practices.

 Financial counselors at Children’s can also help you with: